artur-ciocanu/launch.en/help/launch-reference/administration/user-permissions.md

 ## Permission types

-To work in [!DNL Adobe Experience Platform Launch], there are two user permissions to understand:
+There are two user permissions to understand for use with tags in Adobe Experience Platform:

 * **Experience Cloud Permissions:** Found in the Admin Console at the company level, [!DNL Experience Cloud] permissions govern who can control group permissions and group membership for all [!DNL Experience Cloud] products.
-* **Platform Launch Permissions:** The permissions for [!DNL Platform Launch], one of the [!DNL Experience Cloud] products, are found in the Admin Console at the Product Profile level. [!DNL Platform Launch] permissions govern which users can actually perform certain actions when logged into [!DNL Platform Launch].
+* **Permissions for tags:** The permissions for tags are located in the Admin Console at the Product Profile level.
+Permissions for tags govern which users can actually perform certain actions when logged into the tags workspace.

 This article examines these different permissions types in detail.

 ### Experience Cloud permissions

-This section discusses factors that are important to understand when using [!DNL Platform Launch].
+This section discusses factors that are important to understand when using Platform.
 See [Administrative Roles in the Enterprise User Guide](https://helpx.adobe.com/au/enterprise/using/admin-roles.html) for a comprehensive view of [!DNL Experience Cloud] permissions.

 #### Organization Administrator

 Organization Administrators are often referred to as Org Admins.
 An Org Admin's main function is to assign permissions to other users.
 They do this by creating Product Profiles (or groups) that contain a specific set of rights within a specific product and then assigning users, existing or new, to that Product Profile.

-Enterprise Org Admins do not inherit any rights in [!DNL Platform Launch].
-They must add themselves to a Product Profile that has [!DNL Platform Launch] rights if they want to do anything in [!DNL Platform Launch].
+Enterprise Org Admins do not inherit any rights for tags in Adobe Experience Platform.
+They must add themselves to a Product Profile that has rights for tags if they want to do anything in tags workspace.

 #### Product Administrator

 A Product Administrator (or Product Admin) is similar to an Org Admin, but is narrower in scope.
 A Product Admin only has the permission to modify Product Profiles for a specific [!DNL Adobe] product, rather than all [!DNL Adobe] products the company has access to.

-### Platform Launch permissions
+### Permissions for tags

 Within the [!DNL Experience Cloud], no rights or permissions are assigned to individual users.
 They are assigned to a Product Profile (see "Experience Cloud Permissions" above).
 Individual users are then assigned to one or more Product Profiles.

-Within a Product Profile, [!DNL Platform Launch] permissions are divided across four dimensions.
+Within a Product Profile, permissions for tags are divided across four dimensions.

 1. Platforms
 2. Properties